genmeblog/techtest/docs/api.md

         -   `:as-indexes` - return rows ids (row number from original dataset)
         -   `:as-map` - return map with group names as keys and subdataset as values
         -   `:as-seq` - return sequens of subdatasets
-    -   `:limit-columns` - list of the columns which should be returned during grouping by function.
+    -   `:select-keys` - list of the columns passed to a grouping selector function

 All subdatasets (groups) have set name as the group name, additionally `group-id` is in meta.